-The Mojave Desert has the distinction of being the driest desert in North America.
-On this tour, we’ll explore the beauty that lies outside of Death Valley, which is only one small part of this ecosystem.
-We’ll cycle through the stunningly beautiful Red Rock Canyon, the Valley of Fire and the River Mountains.
-We’ll stay on Lake Las Vegas all week, taking advantage of the paved bike trails and scenic roads that surround us.
+The Mojave Desert, which stretches into four southwestern states, has the distinction of being the driest desert in North America.
+On this tour, we’ll explore the unique desert beauty claimed by southern Nevada, just outside of Las Vegas.
+We’ll cycle through the stunningly beautiful Red Rock Canyon, the jaw-dropping Valley of Fire and skirt around the quietly romantic River Mountains.
+We’ll also be able to soak in some glittery views of Lake Mead, the country’s largest (by volume) reservoir, and we will tour the architectural wonder that created it: Hoover Dam.
+We’ll stay right on Lake Las Vegas all week, taking advantage of the region’s award-winning network of paved bike trails and lanes and bike-friendly roads.

 The first 6 women to sign up receive 5% discounts.

-A mix of flat and rolling terrain on paved bike paths and roads.
-A couple longer climbs can be missed by using our van support.
-Advanced level if you do all of the miles.
-Moderate if you shuttle some, and leisurely with an e-bike.
+Mostly rolling hills with a couple longer climbs on paved bike paths and roads.
+The longer climbs can be easily skipped by using our van support.
+Moderate to advanced level.
+Easier with an e-bike.

-5 nights lodging, 5 breakfasts, 4 picnic lunches, 4 dinners, snacks, park entrance fees, detailed cue sheets, maps & GPS files, van support and trained guides.
+5 nights lodging, 5 breakfasts, 5 picnic and sack lunches, 4 dinners, snacks, park entrance fees, detailed cue sheets, maps & GPS files, Hoover Dam tour, van support and trained guides.

 DAY 1: We’ll meet in Lake Las Vegas for our rental bike fitting at 3:00pm and then have our orientation and dinner at 5:00pm.
 Unpack your bags because we’ll be here all week.
 Lake Las Vegas is a desert paradise with a 320-acre freshwater lake and 10 miles of shoreline.
-After dinner, take a dip in the resort’s pool or get a spa treatment to prepare you for the week.
+Take a dip in the resort’s expansive pool or get a spa treatment to prepare you for the week.
 0 miles.

-DAY 2: After breakfast prepared by our guides, we’ll leave on our bikes and head for the River Mountains Loop Trail.
+DAY 2: After breakfast, we’ll leave on our bikes and head for the River Mountains Loop Trail.
 This beautiful paved path surrounds the River Mountains and offers gorgeous views of Lake Mead and the Boulder Basin.

 At times the trail follows an old railroad grade with steep cuts through granite and sandstone.
 Other times, the trail is wide open and surrounded by desert terrain filled with sagebrush, creosote and cactus.
 Keep your eyes open for rabbits, quail and roadrunners.
-After stopping at an overlook for the impressive Hoover Dam, we’ll have a picnic lunch and head back to our resort.
-48 miles.
+We’ll have a picnic lunch along the route and then head back to our resort.
+41 miles ±2783’.

-DAY 4: After breakfast, we’ll shuttle a short distance out of town to begin our ride on the 13-mile Scenic Drive through Red Rock Canyon National Conservation Area.
+DAY 3: After breakfast, we’ll shuttle a short distance out of town to begin our ride on the 13-mile Scenic Drive through Red Rock Canyon National Conservation Area.
 You’ll want to stop often to soak up the jaw-dropping views of the red hued rock formations.
-Then take a short hike to see the Petroglyph Wall, full of art estimated to be more than 800 years old.
+There will be time for a short hike to explore Petroglyph Wall and Fossil Canyon, full of art estimated to be more than 800 years old.
+27 miles ±2150.

 DAY 5: Our ride through the Valley of Fire is the most challenging of the week but well worth it!
 It is the largest and oldest state park in Nevada and there’s a reason that it’s been the scene of so many movies.
 The red cliffs glow as if burning when they’re lit by the sun just right.

 They’ve served as Mars in Arnold Schwarzenegger’s film, Total Recall, and represented planet Veridian in Star Trek Generations.
 Today, they’ll be our bicycling backdrop.
-After exploring Atlatl Rock, Rainbow Vista, Elephant Rock and Echo Bay, we’ll stop for a picnic lunch.
-The heartiest in the group can cycle the rest of the way to the hotel while the rest of us shuttle back.
-38 or 70 miles.
+If you like to explore and shoot amazing images, be sure to take your time at Atlatl Rock, Rainbow Vista, Elephant Rock and Echo Bay.
+38 miles. +2858’/-2854’.